cocos-creator/docs-3d-deprecated/en/particle-system/overview.md

 4. Particle class, which stores the properties of particles.
 5. The particle system class manages the above modules.

-The __Cocos Creator 3D__ particle system organizes functions in modules, including the following modules:
+The __Cocos Creator__ particle system organizes functions in modules, including the following modules:

 Module | Description
 ---|---